amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. *   scale to arbitrarily many rules,
 .. *   flag exactly those instances of code that are suspicious,
-.. *   and flag no nonsuspicious code spuriously.
+.. *   and flag no non-suspicious code spuriously.

 ..
 In most software linters, the perfect false positive rate and negative rate will be established by fiat; style rules that cannot be so implemented are simply not implemented.
 ..
 In a linter for natural language one cannot count on the linter to be so accurate.